 Overview

 Workspot Enterprise Connector (also called Connector or EC) is an important component in Workspot deployment architecture.
-It plays a crucial role in the AD integration and has various other jobs like Self registration (FTU using directory services, Thin client, and Kiosk mode), group memberships, syncing deleted or disabled AD accounts and on-premise Hypervisor integration have a dependency on EC.
-We recommend customers to have two ECs for High Availability.
+It plays a crucial role in the AD integration and has various other jobs like self-registration (FTU using directory services, Thin client, and Kiosk mode), group memberships, syncing deleted or disabled AD accounts, and on-premise Hypervisor integration have a dependency on EC.
+We recommend that customers have two ECs for High Availability.

 Highlights of EC: